valkey-io/valkey-doc/commands/hexpire.md

 * GT — For each specified field, set expiration only when the new expiration is greater than current one.
 * LT — For each specified field, set expiration only when the new expiration is less than current one.

-## Notifications

-* `hexpire` keyspace event will be issued once if all the specified fields are set to an expiration time in the future.
-* `hexpired` keyspace event will be issued once if all the specified fields are set to an expiration time which is zero or in the past.
-* `del` keyspace event will be issued once if all the specified fields are set to an expiration time which is zero or in the past, and there are no more fields in the hash object.

 ## Examples

 ```